June 9, 1977

 Oh War!, High Class In Borrowed Shoes, Gravity, Words To Words, America's Veins, On The Road, Rain Child, In Context Of The Moon, Toronto Tontos, Coming Off The Moon, Only Your Nose Knows, Lily, Research (at Beach Resorts), The Party, Hangover, Diamonds Diamonds, Here Among The Cats

 In an interview a week before the show on Chum FM with Rick Ringer, Kim says they're going to play a new song called The Party at their first show at Massey Hall.
-"We're the musicians here catching the colour of your skin," he says.
-This lyric would soon become the infamous "we're just musicians here to thin the thickness of your skin."
+"We're the musicians here catching the colour of your skin," he says (of course this lyric was the predecessor to "we're just musicians here to thin the thickness of your skin").

 The show was almost sold out with over 2,000 in attendance.
 The band played almost the entire first two albums, and gave three encores (Hangover, Diamonds Diamonds, and Here Among The Cats).